hamexhanif/sortingapp/README.md

 ```
 When prompted, enter a password and confirm the certificate details.
 The one used in the exsiting repository is `thisisthepassword`, configurable in `application.properties`

+After the certificate `certificate.p12` generated, put it in the `src/main/resources` directory.

 ## Starting the Application

 ```bash